In this article, I`d like to tell you about Semi-Permanent Makeup (SPM) for eyeliner.

 How many different colours are offered?

 The black colour is the main one used, as it suits any eyes.
-Brown and olive can be used for the shading of eyelids (see pictures below):
+Brown, olive, purple, graphite or black can be used for the shading of eyelids.

 With black, I can do the different shades of black (e.g a darker bold black, or a softer greyish black, see pictures below):